Jake Roberts Profile

 Roberts reappeared in WWE on the March 14, 2005 edition of RAW, when he warned Randy Orton about facing The Undertaker at Wrestlemania 21; Orton responded by giving Jake an RKO.
 Jake also worked with WWE to produce the “Pick Your Poison” biographical DVD on his career which was released later in the year.
 In October 2012, Roberts moved in with his friend Diamond Dallas Page to seek help for his addictions and weight issues which led to a complete transformation.
 Jake had a cancer scare in February 2014 but in July announced after having surgery that he was now cancer-free.

 On January 6, 2014, Jake reappeared on RAW and laid his python over the unconscious body of Dean Ambrose (this led to Ambrose getting into trouble when he smiled during the ‘ordeal,’ unable to contain his happiness at working with his childhood hero).
 Jake was inducted into the 2014 WWE Hall of Fame by Page.
 In 2015, a much healthier and positive Jake Roberts appeared as the star of another documentary “The Resurrection of Jake the Snake,” which highlighted his time with Page and the help his friend gave him.

-Jake signed with All Elite Wrestling and in his first appearance, cut a promo on Cody, before becoming the manager of Lance Archer.
+Jake signed with All Elite Wrestling in 2019 and in his first appearance, cut a promo on Cody, before becoming the manager of Lance Archer.